esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # Understanding the Attention Mechanism

-The attention mechanism is a component in between the Encoder and the Decoder that helps the model to _align_ the important information from the input sequence in order to generate a more accurate token in the output sequence:
+The original attention mechanism is a component in between the Encoder and the Decoder that helps the model to _align_ the important information from the input sequence in order to generate a more accurate token in the output sequence:

 ![The Attention Mechanism](fig/trans3.png)

 In the example above, the attention puts more weight in the input _etudiant_, so the decoder uses that information to _know_ that is should generate _student_.
 Note that if the decoder based it's next work probability just based in the sequence "I am a ..." it could basically generate any word and still sound natural, but it is thanks to the attention mechanism that it preserves the meaning of the input sequence.

 Attention is a neural layer, therefore it can also be plugged-in within the Encoder, this is called self-attention since the mechanism will look at the interactions between the input sequence and the input sequence.
-This is very useful to let the attention capture longer-range dependencies such as correference, where a pronoun can be linked to the noun it refers to.
-See the following example where in each sentence the pronoun "it" refers to "animal" or "street" completely depending on the context:
+This is how BERT uses (self-) attention, which is very useful to capture longer-range word dependencies such as correference, where, for example, a pronoun can be linked to the noun it refers to previously in the same sentence.
+See the following example:
 ![The Attention Mechanism](fig/trans5.png)

+There are two sentences, in each one the pronoun "it" refers to a different noun, "animal" or "street", and this is completely depending on the sentence context.
+Thanks to the self-attention BERT relates the pronoun to its relevant correferent.

 # BERT for Token Classification